 The number of women serving sentences of more than a year grew by 757 percent between 1977 and 2004—nearly twice the 388 percent increase in the male prison population.
 Although the size of the gap varies, female prison populations have risen more quickly than male populations in all 50 states.
 The trend has also been persistent, with median annual growth rates for women exceeding growth rates for men in 22 of the last 27 years, including each of the past 11 years (Frost, Greene and Pranis, The Punitiveness Report: Hard Hit: The Growth in the Imprisonment of Women 2006).

-The growth in the population behind bars
+Feeding the beast: The growth in the population behind bars

-Basically, two factors control the size and composition of prison and jail populations; first is the number of commitments, that is, the number of offenders sentenced on a criminal charge to prison or jail or returned for a violation of probation or parole.
+Two factors control the size and composition of prison and jail populations; first is the number of commitments, that is, the number of offenders sentenced on a criminal charge to prison or jail or returned for a violation of probation or parole.
 The more that judges use incarceration instead of community supervision, like probation and other alternatives to punish offenders, the larger the prison population will grow.
 The second factor that constitutes the prison population is the length of sentences; the longer those inmates are confined and the less likely they are to achieve early release through parole, the larger the size of the prison population.

-A War on Crime and Drugs:
+A War on Crime and Drugs: Casualties and Strategies

 Two important works of recent scholarship examine the roots and branches of mass incarceration.
 The New Jim Crow (Alexander 2012) and Imprisoning Communities (Clear 2007) point to the complex nature of the criminal justice system and the societal impact of mass incarceration.